bluesliverx/grails-spring-security-oauth2-provider/README.md

+> **WARNING: This plugin requires Spring Security Core 2.0-RC2 or later to work properly.
+It _WILL NOT_ work with older
+> versions due to dependency conflicts.**

 This plugin is an OAuth2 Provider based on the Spring Security OAuth libraries.
 It is partially based off of Burt Beckwith's OAuth
 Provider plugin, which was never officially released.

 While this plugin works for certain use cases, not all OAuth2 flows have been tested.
 In particular, the following works and has